Writing for music clients

 An ear for language and music

-I believe that good writing starts with listening, and that’s never more important than when I’m writing for clients in the world of music.
+Good writing starts with listening, and that’s never more important than when I’m writing for clients in the world of music.

-I’ve played the harp since I was nine, studied with teachers in London and Paris, and regularly play with amateur orchestras including the London City Orchestra.
+I’ve played the harp since I was nine, studied with teachers in London and Paris, and regularly play with amateur orchestras, including the London City Orchestra.
 My lifelong passion for music means I understand musicians and have a decent knowledge of the classical repertoire.
 My experience as a copywriter means I understand the power of marketing to connect musicians with existing audiences, reach new people and make an impact where it counts.

 My work in this area includes writing:

 o Copy for a new web site for Music for Dementia, a charity that promotes the use of music to improve the quality of life for people living with dementia.

 o Articles, blogs and annual reports for Help Musicians UK, a charity that supports musicians at every stage of their career.